jessepav/lacygoill-wiki-backup/vim/mapping.md

     EOF
     ) /tmp/file
     :new
-    BufNew in buf 2: tick is~
+    BufNew in buf 2: tick is˜
-    BufAdd in buf 2: tick is~
+    BufAdd in buf 2: tick is˜
-    BufCreate in buf 2: tick is~
+    BufCreate in buf 2: tick is˜
-    BufLeave in buf 1: tick is~
+    BufLeave in buf 1: tick is˜
-    BufEnter in buf 2: tick is~
+    BufEnter in buf 2: tick is˜
-    BufWinEnter in buf 2: tick is~
+    BufWinEnter in buf 2: tick is˜

 Not sure what to make of these results, but those are special cases.
 Most of the time, you deal with buffers which are read from files.